oofrancisoo/kubernetes-hackfest/labs/helm-setup-deploy/README.md

 ## Gotchas

-* Make sure you use the correct variable names in step 5.
+* Make sure you use the correct variable names when setting up the secrets in step 5.
 * Make sure you notice the extra "/hackfest" in step 5.

 ## Instructions